Caleb Lawson begins his fifth season as a full-time assistant men’s basketball coach and seventh overall at Washington University in St. Louis.

 Lawson was promoted to a full-time assistant coach on May 4, 2009, after spending two seasons as a part-time assistant.

-Lawson’s first season as a full-time assistant coach in 2009-10 saw the Bears post a 24-3 overall record, and capture its ninth University Athletic Association (UAA) title in school history.
+Lawson’s first season as a full-time assistant coach in 2009-10 saw the Bears post a 24-3 overall record, and capture their ninth University Athletic Association (UAA) title in school history.
 Washington U. also advanced to the second round of the NCAA Tournament.

 Lawson was a part-time assistant during the 2008-09 season after spending the 2007-08 season as a graduate assistant coach at Division I Austin Peay State University.